Military history of the Philippines during the Marcos dictatorship

 When revelations of cheating during 1986 Philippine presidential election came out in February 1982, RAM forces under Defense Secretary Juan Ponce Enrile attempted to stage a Coup against Marcos, but their plot failed when it was discovered by Marcos.
 They sought help from Philippine Constabulary chief Fidel V. Ramos who joined them, and when they were cornered in Camps Aguinaldo and Crame on Epifanio de los Santos Avenue (EDSA) from Roman Catholic Cardinal Jaime Sin.
-Sin called on Private citizens, already planning protests connected to cheating during the elections, to help protect Enrile and Ramos' forces by forming a human barricade on the stretch of EDSA between the two camps.
+Sin called on private citizens, already planning protests connected to cheating during the elections, to help protect Enrile and Ramos' forces by forming a human barricade on the stretch of EDSA between the two camps.
 Marcos issued Military orders to attack Enrile and Ramos' forces while publicly pretending to issue contrary orders.
-But AFP forces rejected the order and began defecting to the Enrile and Ramos faction instead.
+AFP forces rejected the order and began defecting to the Enrile and Ramos faction instead.

 Marcos eventually went into exile in Hawaii after the US administration of Ronald Reagan offered to fly him out of the country from Clark Airbase - marking the end of the Marcos dictatorship and bringing in a new administration under Corazon Aquino.

 Marcos and the AFP before Martial Law

-Marcos' influence over the Armed Forces
+Patronage system in the Armed Forces

 President Ferdinand Marcos sought to have a strong personal influence over the Armed Forces as soon as he became president in 1965, holding on to the portfolio of defense secretary in the first thirteen months of his presidency to develop what scholars have noted to be "a patronage system within the defense establishment."
 The portfolio afforded him direct interaction with the AFP's leadership, and to have a hand in the AFP's day-to-day operationalization.

+He also immediately began a massive expansion of the Philippine military, with Ilocanos notably being given a preference for promotion to higher ranks.
+Generals loyal to Marcos were allowed to stay in their positions past their retirement age, or were rewarded with civilian government posts.
+This phenomenon would later referred to as the "Ilocanization" of the AFP.